 With a home equity loan, you convert your home’s equity into cash you can put toward your HVAC replacement and installation.
 You must meet certain credit and debt-to-income ratio (DTI) requirements to qualify, as well as have enough equity in your home to borrow against.
 Unlike personal loans, it can take weeks for your loan application to be fully processed and to receive your money.
-The other caveat is that you’ll have to put your home up as collateral in order to borrow the funds.
+The other caveat is you’ll have to put your home up as collateral to borrow the funds.

-If you fail to make your monthly payments on the loan, you could end up losing your house through foreclosure, and your new HVAC along with it.
+If you fail to make your monthly payments on the loan, you could end up losing your house through foreclosure – and your new HVAC along with it.

-As with a home equity loan, your home is also used as collateral, risking the house itself through foreclosure if you fail to pay back what you borrow.
+As with a home equity loan, your home is used as collateral, risking the house itself through foreclosure if you fail to pay back what you borrow.